 Pitfall 1: Overfitting

-You added 20 technical indicators, tuned 50 parameter sets, and got a 95% win rate.
-Congratulations—you’re most likely overfitting.
-The strategy perfectly memorized every candlestick in history, but has zero predictive power for new market movements.
+You added 20 technical indicators, tuned 50 sets of parameters, and the backtest shows a 95% win rate.
+Congratulations, you’re likely overfitting—the strategy perfectly remembered every candlestick in the past, but has no predictive power for new market movements.

 Solution: Fewer parameters is better, use OOS validation, and stay skeptical of abnormally high backtest results.